 An estimated 3% of the American population is affected by scoliosis.
 Every year, thousands of patients visit a physician to be fitted with braces or undergo surgery.
 At IGEA Brain, Spine & Orthopedics, our physicians are experts in scoliosis correction surgery.
 We serve the tri-state area of New Jersey, New York, and Connecticut with high-quality, compassionate care at all of our facilities.

 What Is Scoliosis Surgery?

-- The open approach, where the muscles are stripped from the spine to allow the surgeon access to the bone
+- Open approach: The muscles are stripped from the bone to allow direct access.